At Home Online Learning Resources and Podcasts for Kids

 Classics for Kids discusses the lives of classical musicians and offers games and lesson plans.

-Watch Artageous with Nate, a YouTube show traveling the globe to discover where creativity is happening.
+Watch Artageous with Nate, a YouTube show focused on traveling the globe to discover where creativity is happening.

 Doodles Academy offers an art curriculum for grades 1-5 with free art projects.